thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 it has, and will, operate as a legal system even when wars are frequent.

-The same authority goes on to say:---
+The same authority goes on to say :---

 >It is, of course, true that the ideal of international law must be a perfect legal system in which war will be entirely eliminated,